-In August 2020, The Southern Africa Innovation Support Programme (SAIS 2) opened a call for “projects to pilot and validate solutions to make Southern African startup ecosystems more resilient and better able to face an uncertain future”.
+In August 2020, the Southern Africa Innovation Support Programme (SAIS) opened a call for “projects to pilot and validate solutions to make Southern African startup ecosystems more resilient and better able to face an uncertain future”.
 The context of the call was the fact that Covid-19 has revealed flaws in the worldwide innovation and entrepreneurship ecosystem.
 They challenged applicants to find these flaws and offer solutions to the innovation business ecosystem in the region, so it would become stronger and more resilient against adversities.

-Promptly, Glowdom and Eduix, supported by the EDUDITRA project in cooperation with Haaga-Helia UAS started the discussion to create a consortium.
+Promptly, Glowdom and Eduix, supported by the EDUDITRA project in cooperation with Haaga-Helia University of Applied Sciences started the discussion to create a consortium.
 Over the year, the group had already organized a webinar series to discuss about digitizing education ecosystem in Namibia.
 The webinar “Education in the world 4.0: bridging the gap between education and the market” counted with the participation of Hasekiel Johannes, the Innovation Officer of Namibia Business Innovation Institute (NBII).
 The moment we remembered how well aligned the webinar discussions and participation were, that was the start of our project consortium.

-In order to approach the call made by SAIS 2, we saw the need to develop a digital business ecosystem in Southern Africa able to leverage the edtech infrastructure and education software development in the region.
+In order to approach the call made by SAIS, we saw the need to develop a digital business ecosystem in Southern Africa able to leverage the edtech infrastructure and education software development in the region.
 This realization culminated in the project “Edupreneurs: Networking and Empowering Education Entrepreneurs towards a resilient Edtech Ecosystem in Southern Africa”.
 During the making of the project application, Sebulon David (Glowdom CEO) reminded an African proverb that reflects a true testimony of a highly skilled and competitive diverse organisation:

 ‘If you want to go fast, go alone.
 If you want to go far, go together.’